sakeel-103/DFS-BFS-Graph-Travers/README.md

 ### For DataBase Storage   ###

- Step 1 - Right Click and go to " Inspect " on the signup Page
+ Step 1 - Right Click on 'Signup Page' and go to " Inspect " then Application there you will find signup details

  Step 2 - Go to the Application
           There you can find the Data Stored in Local Storage.